viniciusmazai/replit-js-exercises/README.md

 # replit-js-exercises

+This repository contains my completed solutions for a series of JavaScript exercises.
+Each exercise was successfully solved as described below:

-# Exercise 1
+## Exercise 1
-- In this exercise, you will be working out of the file called troubleshooting.js.
+- File: `troubleshooting.js`
+- Status: Completed.
+I identified and fixed issues in the code to ensure proper functionality.

-# Exercise 2
+## Exercise 2
-- You will be working out of script.js, and you will use the console in the ‘webview’ pane to check your work.
-To access the console, click the wrench icon, which is located on the right side of the address bar within the ‘webview’ pane.
+- File: `script.js`
+- Status: Completed.
+I performed the tasks and verified the functionality using the console.

-# Exercise 3
+## Exercise 3
-- You will be working out of math.js.
+- File: `math.js`
+- Status: Completed.
+I worked with mathematical operations and variable manipulation.

-# Exercise 4
+## Exercise 4
-- You will be working out of follow.js.
+- File: `follow.js`
+- Status: Completed.
+I implemented the logic and interactions between variables as per the instructions.

+---

+This repository was migrated from Replit to GitHub as part of my practice using Git alongside these exercises.